anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

 This approach typically requires online or on-site availability of an asset management system (e.g., a device inventory) for performing the final authorization decision for the certification request.
-This type of enrollment utilizing an online connection to the PKI can be called *synchronous enrollment*.
+/* stf: to be considered in the context of the patent */ This type of enrollment utilizing an online connection to the PKI can be called *synchronous enrollment*.